eng-aomar/ErrorMessagesAPI/README.md

 NAME                                                     DESIRED   CURRENT   READY   AGE replicaset.apps/errormessage-api-deployment-5cf9674f8f   2         2         2       23h
 ```
+---
 # 6- Processes
 *Execute the app as one or more stateless processes*. <br />
 Every meaningful business application creates, modifies, or uses data.
 In IT, a synonym for data is state.
 An application service that creates or modifies persistent data is called **stateful component**.
 In general, database services are stateful component.
 On the other hand, application components that do not create or modify persistent data are called **stateless components**.
 Stateless components are *easier* and *simpler* to handle and can be easily scaled-up and down compared with stateful components.
 Moreover, they can easily restarted on a completely different node because they have no persistent data associated with them.

+#### Error Messsage API is a statless application as we don't store data inside our API, we use backing services [mongo database] to store our data.

+---
 # 7- Port Binding
 *Export services via port binding*. <br />
 This factor talks about exposing the application services to the outside world using port binding.